shiyan-chen/shopme-ecommerce/README.md

 The modules in the Shopping application are: categories listing, product details, search products, shopping cart, checkout, manage orders, tracking orders, customer registration.

 ShopMe Ecommerce Web App will be deployed on Heroku cloud platform, with user's uploaded files stored on Amazon S3 server.
+The project is expected to be completed at Aug, 2022